 Among the more frequent complaints, eye doctors receive from patients is that their contact lenses are making their eyes dry.
 While dry eye syndrome (DES) is very common among both contact lens wearers and non-wearers alike, the symptoms can be more severe and uncomfortable if you wear contact lenses.
 Typically, DES symptoms include irritated, red and itchy eyes.

-The best way to deal with contact lens-induced dry eye syndrome is to visit Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang, so we can determine exactly why your eyes are dry and provide ways to increase your comfort while wearing contact lenses.
+The best way to deal with contact lens-induced dry eye syndrome is to visit Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang, so we can determine exactly why your eyes are dry and provide ways to increase your comfort while wearing contact lenses.